lberrymage/lberrymage.github.io/content/posts/ina-part-1.md

 # Conclusion

 We've successfully developed a performant, safe, and robust solution for delta updates to incorporate into Accrescent.
-While Ina is currently missing desired security features such as sandboxing, we've already made significant security and performance improvements over existing delta update solutions and are confident we can implement the additional improvements we have planned.
+While there are still ways to improve diffing performance and strengthen the library sandbox, [^5] we've already made significant security and performance improvements over existing delta update solutions and are confident we can implement the additional improvements we have planned.

 In part 2 of this series, we'll explore exactly how Ina achieves its performance characteristics and perhaps investigate alternative algorithms and performance tricks Ina could take advantage of to